the-turing-way/the-turing-way/README.md

 ## The Turing Way Book
-*For the main repo (where most of the issues live, check out [this one](https://github.com/alan-turing-institute/the-turing-way)*
+*For the main repo (where most of the issues live) please [follow this link](https://github.com/alan-turing-institute/the-turing-way).*

 All the text for each chapter lives inside it's own folder in the `content/` directory.